oleksabor/atropos/readme.md

 * StructureMap as DI container
 * Topshelf to run as Windows service

-0.2.2 service version is ready.
+service version is ready.
 It can read db parameterization and lock current user session if curfew is exceeded.

 #### installation
 You have to
 * [install service](https://topshelf.readthedocs.io/en/latest/overview/commandline.html#topshelf-command-line-reference) by running `atropos.server install --localsystem` from command line using elevated command prompt (Run As Administrator).
 This will install service that is started using built-in LocalSystem Windows account.
 * start service.
 If service is started first time and there is no database created it creates empty database named `AtroposData.sqlite`

+client executable has to be placed somewhere on the computer.
+When started it will show icon in the system tray area.

 #### configuration